macdevopsyvr/macdevopsyvr.github.io/index.md

 There are a limited amount of tickets for the early bird, sign up now.
 When these tickets sell out the regular price will be $465

-## CALL FOR PROPOSALS

-We are accepting proposals for quick talks (5-15min) and longer sessions (30-45 min).

-Topics in past years have been: configuration management, automation, DevOps, cloud, programming, source control, and introductions to various Open Source projects.

-Past speakers have discussed: Ansible, Chef, Puppet, Docker, Munki, autopkg, AutoPkgr, osquery, Santa, Zentral, vFuse, Git, GitHub, imagr, python, Django, Recipe Robot, Jenkins CI, Grr, AWS, and more.

 ## KEYNOTE SPEAKERS ##